esamaric-srl/Microsoft-Courses/CWHCJ101.md

 ## Introduction

 In today's digital age, the ability to create and understand web technologies is becoming increasingly valuable across various industries.
-The CWHCJ101 course, "Rapid Introduction to HTML, CSS, and JavaScript," offers an accelerated path to mastering the fundamental building blocks of modern web development.
+The <a href="https://www.esamatic.it/corsi/rapid-introduction-to-html-css-and-javascript-courseware">CWHCJ101: Rapid Introduction to HTML, CSS, and JavaScript</a> course, offers an accelerated path to mastering the fundamental building blocks of modern web development.
 This comprehensive course is designed to equip participants with the essential skills needed to create dynamic, interactive, and visually appealing websites.

-Whether you're a complete beginner looking to break into the world of web development, or a professional seeking to expand your skill set, CWHCJ101 provides a solid foundation in the core technologies that power the web.
+Whether you're a complete beginner looking to break into the world of web development, or a professional seeking to expand your skill set, <a href="https://www.esamatic.it/corsi/rapid-introduction-to-html-css-and-javascript-courseware">CWHCJ101</a> provides a solid foundation in the core technologies that power the web.
 Let's dive into what makes this course a game-changer for aspiring web developers.

 ## Course Overview

-The CWHCJ101 course is an intensive training program that covers the trifecta of web development: **HTML**, **CSS**, and **JavaScript**.
+The <a href="https://www.esamatic.it/corsi/rapid-introduction-to-html-css-and-javascript-courseware">CWHCJ101</a> course is an intensive training program that covers the trifecta of web development: **HTML**, **CSS**, and **JavaScript**.
 Here's a quick snapshot of the course details:

 - **Duration**: 21 hours (typically spread over 3 days)
 - **Format**: Instructor-led training